The Range (retailer): Homebase

 In November 2024, CDS Superstores purchased the Homebase brand and 49 stores from administrators.

 On 17 January 2025, it converted the first three acquired Homebase sites to The Range fascia, each with a 'Garden Centre by Homebase' concept.
 At midnight on 21 January, it re-launched the Homebase website.
 In February 2025, it was announced that both the in-store 'Jonas & James' and 'The Range Kitchens' brands would be merged and rebranded to 'Kitchens by Homebase'.
 The Ruislip opening on 21 March introduced the first 'Kitchens by Homebase' concept.
 On 16 May, CDS completed their conversion programme with 49 former Homebase locations rebranded to 'The Range', each with a 'Garden Centre by Homebase' concept.
 The Range were also planning to convert the former Homebase unit in Stamford, but pulled out of the deal with the landlord prior to it opening, with the unit becoming B&M instead.

 In June 2025, it was announced CDS would open an Irish version of the Homebase website.
 In August 2025, an additional empty Homebase unit located in Bradford was reopened as The Range.
+In November and December 2025, The Range opened in empty Homebase units located in Oldbury and Wolverhampton.